automatisch/automatisch/packages/docs/pages/apps/strava/actions.md

 ---
 favicon: /favicons/strava.svg
 items:
-  - name: Create Totals and Stats Report
+  - name: Create totals and stats report
     desc: Creates a report with recent, year to date, and all time stats of your activities.
 ---